How To's

 1. B2B Product and Service Businesses

-Example: A B2B agency improves close rates by leading with one measurable outcome and one relevant case study.
+Example: A B2B agency increases close rates by anchoring every proposal around one quantified result and one aligned case study.

 2. Ecommerce and Direct-to-Consumer Businesses

-Example: A brand increases sales by clarifying delivery timelines and size guidance before checkout.
+Example: A brand increases sales by clarifying delivery timelines and fit guidance before checkout.

 3. Service-Based and Consulting Businesses

-Example: A consultant increases close rate by offering one clear package instead of custom pricing for every lead.
+Example: A consultant increases close rate by offering one defined package instead of custom pricing for each enquiry.

 4. Subscription and SaaS Businesses

-Example: A SaaS product grows revenue by simplifying onboarding to one core action that delivers value on day one.
+Example: A SaaS platform grows revenue by simplifying onboarding to one core action that delivers visible value on day one.

 5. Local and Location-Based Businesses

-- Clear pricing signals and visible proof of work
+• Display pricing clarity and proof of work

-- Google Business Profile and local SEO pages
+• Google Business Profile and high-intent local pages

-Example: A clinic increases bookings by adding price ranges and same-day availability to its local listing.
+Example: A clinic increases bookings by adding price ranges and same-day availability to its listing.

 6. High-Ticket and Enterprise Sales Businesses